oschrenk/notes/unix.md

 #### Access Control lists

-Access Control lists is alist of file permissions attached to an object.
-They offer a far more complex system than basic unix file permissions.
+Access Control lists are lists of file permissions attached to an object.
+They offer a far more complex system than basic Unix file permissions.

 To see if a file has an ACL attached to it, you can use `ls -le`.